Patrick F. Fischer

 January 1, 2017 - Present

-Justice Fischer has dedicated himself to the practice of law for nearly 40 years.
-An honors graduate of Harvard Law School and Harvard College, he tried cases as a practicing lawyer throughout the country, and was named to Best Lawyers in America, one of the Top 50 Lawyers in Cincinnati, and one of the Top 100 Lawyers in Ohio.
+Justice Fischer has dedicated himself to the rule of law for 40 years.
+An honors graduate of Harvard Law School and Harvard College, he tried cases throughout the country, and was named to Best Lawyers in America, Top 50 Lawyers in Cincinnati, and Top 100 Lawyers in Ohio.
 He was routinely named to Ohio Super Lawyers.

 Justice Fischer has an abiding interest in ethics and professionalism.
 As an attorney, he served two terms on the Ohio Supreme Court’s Commission on Professionalism, including serving as vice chair.
-He also chaired the Cincinnati Bar Association’s Ethics and Professional Responsibility, as well as its Professionalism, committees.
+He also chaired the CBA’s Ethics and Professional Responsibility, as well as its Professionalism, committees.

-Justice Fischer began his legal career with a clerkship for U.S. District Court Judge William Bertelsman, and in 1987, he began working for the law firm of Keating Muething & Klekamp.
-Just four years later, he became a partner in the trial department.
-Although on inactive status, he also is a licensed attorney in Texas.
+Justice Fischer began his legal career with a clerkship for U.S. District Court Judge William Bertelsman, and in 1987, he began working in the trial department for the law firm of Keating Muething & Klekamp and four years later, became a partner.

-In his free time, Justice Fischer has been a dedicated public servant.
-He served on numerous local boards, such as the Hamilton County Mental Health & Recovery Services Board, Visions Community Services Board, St. Ursula Villa, and the Pleasant Ridge Community Council.
-He was a founding member of the Cincinnati Children’s Museum and served on its board, and as its president.
+Justice Fischer has been a dedicated public servant, too.
+He served on numerous boards, such as the Hamilton County Mental Health & Recovery Services Board, Visions Community Services Board, St. Ursula Villa, and the Pleasant Ridge Community Council.
+He was a founding member of the Cincinnati Children’s Museum and serving on its board, and as president.

-Justice Fischer and his wife, Jane, live in Cincinnati.
-He has one married daughter who is a practicing attorney in Ohio, and two grandsons.
-A graduate of St. Xavier High School, Justice Fischer also is an active, longtime member of St. Xavier Catholic Church in downtown Cincinnati, serving as both a lector and Eucharistic minister.
+Justice Fischer and his wife, Jane, live in Cincinnati, and have one married daughter who is an Ohio attorney and two grandsons.
+A graduate of St. Xavier High School, Justice Fischer also is an active, longtime member of St. Xavier Catholic Church in downtown Cincinnati.